hermeess/CZ4034-Information-Retrieval/README.md

 3. Run the commend `flask reindex` to load or update the data in Elasticsearch.

 4. Run the command `flask run` to start the application.

+Classification (sentiWordNet)
+We have to import some dependencies to run the sentiWordNet classification on the dataset
+ 1. import NLTK
+ 2. from nltk.corpus import sentiwordnet
+ 3. from nltk.stem import WordNetLemmatizer

+File path that we use for training is './reddit_post_with_comments_only-2.csv'

+Classification (intent based)
+Dependencies to import to run the intent clustering
+1. from sklearn.feature_extraction.text import TfidfVectorizer
+2. from sklearn.cluster import KMeans
+3. from sklearn.decomposition import PCA
+4. from mpl_toolkits.mplot3d import Axes3D

+File path that we use for training is './comments (1).csv'